website Skip to content

 What is Stevia and the History of Stevia?

+Stevia is an excessive sweet-tasting plant used in sweetened beverages and tea since almost the sixteenth century.
 Stevia is a member of the chrysanthemum family, a subgroup of the Asteraceae family, aka ragweed family, and its scientific name is Stevia Rebaudiana.
 The main active compound in it is steviol glycoside.
 The products commonly found in the shops do not contain pure whole stevia leaf but a highly refined extract.
-These extracts are usually mainly stevioside and rebaudioside-A (Reb-A).Ā Ā
+These extracts are usually mainly stevioside and rebaudioside-A (Reb-A).
 They are heat stable, pH-stable, and non- fermentable.

-SinceĀ the body is not metabolizing from glycosides to Stevia, these products contain virtually zero calories, similar to artificial sweeteners.
+Since the body is not metabolizing from glycosides to Stevia, these products contain virtually zero calories, similar to artificial sweeteners.
 Some of the extracts have a liquorice-like or bitter taste.
 Stevia’s taste has a longer duration than sugar and also has a slower onset than it.

 History of Stevia :

 The Guarani people of South America have been using this plant for more than fifteen hundred years.
-They call it ka’a he’ê (ā€œsweet herbā€).
-Traditional use of these leaves has been going on for hundreds of years in countries like Brazil, Paraguay, and Argentina in the form of sugar for tea, medicine, or sweet dishes.Ā
+They call it ka’a he’ê (“sweet herb”).
+Traditional use of these leaves has been going on for hundreds of years in countries like Brazil, Paraguay, and Argentina in the form of sugar for tea, medicine, or sweet dishes.

-During the 1900s, the United States Food and Drug Administration (FDA) did not agree with generally recognizing Stevia as safe.
-Hence, the plant remained banned for all uses.
-After the Dietary Supplement Health and Education Act of 1994, the FDA revised its stance and gave Stevia’s service permission as limited to dietary supplements and still not as a food additive.
 In 1999, the European Commission also banned Stevia’s use in food products pending further research.
 It was not until December of 2008 that the FDA gave a no objection for GRAS status to Rebaudioside-A’s derivatives Truvia and PureVia, which although still weren’t pure Stevia, it’s highly purified extracts.
 There were still many hurdles in the coming years, but as of 2017, high-purity Stevia glycosides are known to be completely safe and can be used as ingredients in food products sold in the United States.

 Health Benefits of Stevia :